CasualGaming/cag-web-2/README.md

 ## Tips
 * The favicons were generated using [Favicon Generator.
 For real.](https://realfavicongenerator.net/).
 * Images can be compressed (esp.
 JPEGs), for instance with <https://compressjpeg.com/> at 75% quality.
+* When updating the theme, make sure HEAD isn't detatched.